http://mppl.org/books-movies-more/lists-and-suggestions/?category=books&list=Celebrating+Arab+American+Voices

 Against the Loveless World

-"From the internationally bestselling author of the "terrifically affecting" (The Philadelphia Inquirer) Mornings in Jenin, a sweeping and lyrical novel that follows a young Palestinian refugee as she slowly becomes radicalized while searching for a better life for her family throughout the Middle East"--
+"A sweeping and lyrical novel that follows a young Palestinian refugee as she slowly becomes radicalized while searching for a better life for her family throughout the Middle East"-- Provided by publisher.

 Checking status…